 Programs & Events

 Each year, the Career Services Office (CSO) plans over 60 career-related programs.
-These programs include workshops, panels, and lunch and learn sessions with various government agencies.
-Some of our recent programs include:
+These programs include workshops, panels, and lunch and learn sessions with various government agencies, such as:

 - Resume, Cover Letter, and “Ace Your Interview” Workshops